Perpetual war: In current events

+There are current examples of literal perpetual-like war, such as the Myanmar conflict and the Israeli–Palestinian conflict, which have both been ongoing for over 75 years.
+These conflicts are typically characterized by long periods of low-intensity conflict interspersed with shorter periods of intense fighting.
+In a less literal sense, the term has been applied to superpowers who engage in constant hostile military activity around the world.
+As their militaries are always engaged in combat, it could be said that these countries are in a state of perpetual war, albeit not necessarily one where their citizens experience on a daily basis.
+In particular, much has been written on the activities of United States.

 The concept of a perpetual war has been used since opposition to United States involvement in the Vietnam War.
 James Pinckney Harrison argues in The Endless War: Fifty Years of Struggle in Vietnam (1981) that the Vietnam War was "endless" due to the success of the communist revolution in nationalizing the people.
 The concept was used by Trần Văn Đôn, a general in the Army of the Republic of Vietnam, in his book Our Endless War: Inside Vietnam (1978).

 American historian James Chace argues in his book Endless War: How we got involved in Central America (1983) that US policy in Central America is based upon the assumption that US hegemony is threatened within the region.
 According to Chace, US involvement in Central America worked towards resisting the domino effect of the spread of a "communist take-over", largely through establishing the credibility of US military.
 Though these policies were meant to deter conflict, they themselves created the conditions for instability in the region, which furthered a US response.
 This resulted in a self-perpetuating, or "endless", loop.
 He additionally argues US investment in pursuing an expanding military presence in Central America reflects an endless preparation for war.